-2. Consider this rectitude in relation to its rule.-That is the will of God revealed, or the law of God.
-"Sin is the transgression of the law;" (1 John iii.
-4;) and accordingly righteousness must needs be conformity to the law; namely, actual righteousness consists in actual conformity to the law; that habitual rectitude which Adam was furnished with in his creation, (of which we are speaking,) [consisted] in an habitual conformity, or an ability to conform, to the same law.
-This habitual conformity was, as of the whole soul, so to the whole law; that is, to both the parts or kinds of it, natural and positive.
-He was furnished with particular principles, inclining him to comply with whatsoever the law of nature had laid before him; and with a general principle, disposing him to yield to whatsoever any positive law should lay before him as the will of God.

-And if it be said, (in reference to the former of these,) that "this law of nature, impressed upon Adam's soul, was his very rectitude; therefore how can this rectitude be a conformity to this law?"
+[2.]
+Consider this rectitude in relation to its rule: that is the will of God revealed, (1.
+John 3.
+4.) or the law of God.
+Sin is the transgression of the law; and accordingly righteousness must needs be conformity to the law; that is, actual righteousness consists in actual conformity to the law; that habitual rectitude which Adam was furnished with in his creation (of which we are speaking) in an habitual conformity, or an ability to conform to the same law.
+This habitual conformity, was, as of the whole soul, so to the whole law, that is, to both the parts or kinds of it, natural and positive.
+He was furnished with particular principles inclining him to comply with whatsoever the law of nature had laid before him, and with a general principle disposing him to yield to whatsoever any positive law should lay before him as the will of God.
+And if it be said (in reference to the former of these) that this law of nature impressed upon Adam's soul, was his very rectitude; therefore how can this rectitude be a conformity to this law?
+I answer, First-A law regulans, regulating-regulata, regulated. twofold Secondly-The law of nature impressed upon the soul of Adam, must be considered;-as subjected in his mind; so it consisted of certain practical notions about good and evil, right and wrong, &c. and-as subjected in his heart, so it consisted in certain habitual inclinations to conform to those principles.
+Now these inclinations of the heart, though they are a rule to actions, they are yet something ruled in reference to those notions in the mind; and their conformity thereto makes one part of original rectitude.
+And those notions, though they are a rule to these inclinations, yet they are something ruled in reference to the will of God signified by them; and in the conformity thereto, consists another part of this original rectitude.

-I answer,